nandabritto/Search_your_brand/README.md

 ## Activating Twitter API

-API will allow our Python project to access data on Twitter website.
+API will allow our Python project to access data on the Twitter website.

 <details>
 <summary>API activating steps</summary>